-- (1) The written disclosure of the referral arrangement required by paragraph 13.8(c) For the purposes of paragraphs 13.8(1)(e) and (2)(d) [permitted referral arrangements] must include, the information required by this subsection is all of the following: - (a) the name of each party to the agreement referred to in paragraph 13.8(a)paragraphs 13.8(1)(c) and (2)(b) [permitted referral arrangements], as applicable; - (b) the purpose and material terms of the agreement, including the nature of the services to be provided by each party; - (c) any conflicts of interest resulting from the relationship between the parties to the agreement and from any other element of the referral arrangement; - (d) the method of calculating the referral fee and, to the extent possible, the amount of the fee; - (e) the category of registration of each registrant that is a party to the agreement with a description of the activities that the registrant is authorized to engage in under that category and, giving consideration to the nature of the referral, the activities that the registrant is not permitted to engage in;

-- (f) if a referral is made to a registrant, a statement that all activity requiring registration resulting from the referral arrangement will be provided by the registrant receiving the referral; - (g) any other information that a reasonable client would consider important in evaluating the referral arrangement. - (2) If there is a change to the information set out in subsection (1), the registrant must ensure that written disclosure of that change is provided to each client affected by the change as soon as possible and no later than the 30th day before the date on which a referral fee is next paid or received.
+- (1) The written disclosure of the referral arrangement required by paragraph 13.8(c) [permitted referral arrangements] must include the following: - (a) the name of each party to the agreement referred to in paragraph 13.8(a): - (b) the purpose and material terms of the agreement, including the nature of the services to be provided by each party; - (c) any conflicts of interest resulting from the relationship between the parties to the agreement and from any other element of the referral arrangement; - (d) the method of calculating the referral fee and, to the extent possible, the amount of the fee; - (e) the category of registration of each registrant that is a party to the agreement with a description of the activities that the registrant is authorized to engage in under that category and, giving consideration to the nature of the referral, the activities that the registrant is not permitted to engage in; - (f) if a referral is made to a registrant, a statement that all activity requiring registration resulting from the referral arrangement will be provided by the registrant receiving the referral; - (g) any other information that a reasonable client would consider important in evaluating the referral arrangement. - (2) If there is a change to the information set out in subsection (1), the registrant must ensure that written disclosure of that change is provided to each client affected by the change as soon as possible and no later than the 30th day before the date on which a referral fee is next paid or received.

-13.11 Referral arrangements before this Instrument came into force 13.11 [repealed]
+13.11 Referral arrangements before this Instrument came into force 13.11 [lapsed]